 I am very proud to be the Headteacher of Chantry Primary Academy.
 We are a values-based school focused on empowering our pupils to be the best they can be.
-Our ethos is built on Chantry's Values, which include unity, respect and friendship.
+Our ethos is built on Chantry's Values (which incorporate British Values), these include unity, respect, tolerance and friendship.
 With our wow-factors and a book based learning experience, we believe that Chantry offers an excellent educational experience for our pupils.

 Chantry is a successful school which is a unique and exciting place to be.
 Children succeed at Chantry thanks to high quality learning experiences provided by our extensive and dedicated team.
 They also enjoy our creative approach to learning and feel secure in our caring school environment.

 Our website aims to keep our school community up to date with events and information about our school.
 Please take the time to browse the site to learn more about the exciting opportunities that children have here.